erikpukinskis/browser-bridge/README.md

 server.start(2090)
 ```

-If you then call bridge.getPage() you'll get a page with that function available:
+That bridge.sendPage(button) call returns a handler that will send a page with all of those functions glued up:

 ```html
 <!DOCTYPE html>